cx-cloud-101/speedtest-workshop/gcp/writing-all-the-events.md

 At the moment we don't have any code handling the speedtest events, but `const speedtest = require('speedtest')` indicates that we're going to implement that in a file called `speedtest.js`.
 But before we do that, we would like to create a table n BigQuery to store our speedtests.

 ### A table in BigQuery
 Navigate to [console.cloud.google.com/bigquery](https://console.cloud.google.com/bigquery) and create a new BigQuery dataset named `speedtest`.
+We recommend choosing a location close to your appengine instance, `eu (multiple regions in European Union)`

 ![](images/new-dataset.png)